35 Fairfield

 In September of 1975, George and Hortense Seybolt purchased 35 Fairfield from Dorothy Crosby’s estate.

-On June 18, 1985, Susie McIntyre transferred her interest in the property to her brother.
+On June 18, 1985, Susie McIntyre transferred her interest in the property to Carroll Wales.

-Carroll Wales lived at 35 Fairfied until his death in April of 2007.
+He continued to live at 35 Fairfield until his death in April of 2007.
 In his will, he left 35 Fairfield to Peter A. Boyacoplu of Toronto.

 In October of 2008, Peter Boyacoplu applied for (and subsequently received) permission to convert the property from a two-family dwelling into a three-family dwelling.

-On September 1, 2009, Carroll Wales’s estate transferred 35 Fairfield to Peter Boyacoplu, who sold the property to Dejam LLC (Pat Chaukos, manager of record).
+On September 1, 2009, Carroll Wales’s estate transferred 35 Fairfield to Peter Boyacoplu, who sold the property to Dejam LLC (Pat Chaukos, manager).